Billing Calendar & Study Applications

 If you have a specific question about whether or not an individual item or service is covered by a specific insurance plan for a specific patient, contact your Revenue Cycle Pro Fee Billing Contacts for assistance.
 Keep in mind that coverage can vary greatly from plan to plan.
 Also, two different patients covered by the same insurance company can have significantly different coverage.
 Departmental billing directors should be the primary contact for study team members who have these sorts of questions.

-Please visit our how to Bulk Load Charge Reconcile page.
+Please visit the How To Bulk Load Charge Reconcile page.

 An Unscheduled Occurrence Form should be completed for these instances.
 Instructions and information regarding the Unscheduled Occurrence Form can be located at the following sites (login may be required):